- Who We Are

 - What We Do

 - Opportunity Zones

-The program establishes Opportunity Zones as a mechanism through which investors with capital gains tax liabilities across the country may receive preferential tax treatment for investing in Opportunity Funds certified by the U.S. Treasury Department.
+The act establishes Opportunity Zones as a mechanism through which investors with capital gains tax liabilities across the country may receive preferential tax treatment for investing in Opportunity Funds certified by the U.S. Treasury Department.
 Opportunity Funds use the capital invested to make equity investments in businesses and real estate in Opportunity Zones designated by each state.

 Opportunity Fund: A Qualified Opportunity Zone Fund is an investment vehicle organized as a corporation or partnership for the purpose of investing in Opportunity Zone property.

 According to The Economic Innovation Group:

 LISC CEO Maurice A. Jones testified before the Joint Economic Committee of Congress, urging its members to implement Opportunity Zones in ways that will truly benefit Americans in underinvested communities.